jwodder/schedule/README.rst

 ``days``
-   The days of the week on which the event occurs, specified as a string of one or more of the following abbreviations in any order:
+   The days of the week on which the event occurs, specified as a string of one or more of the following abbreviations in any order (optionally with intervening whitespace and/or commas):

    ===================================  =========
    Abbreviation                         Day